 One of the assumptions about the way latent heat is radiated into space, is “deep convection”.
 Like the standard greenhouse theory that was described in chapter 9, this suggests that the main radiation into space is from high in the atmosphere, near or even above the tropopause.

 I expected that lower parts of the atmosphere would be more important, even for the emission of the energy from deep convection to space.
 But it was not easy to quantify that without modelling the Hadley Cycle, which is powering most of the latent heat transport (LHT).
-I have been postponing that for months now.
+Still I decided to give it a try, as a showcase of what my Fireworks simulation could do, if provided with the right data by experts.

 The Hadley Cells: the worlds cooling engine

 They are part of the Hadley cells and transport enormous amounts of latent heat to the tropopause.
-They are able to compensate the radiative effects of greenhouse gas concentration changes, and probably have done so for billons of years.
-But how does this Hadley cell actually work?
-What really drives it, and how does that relate to the standard explanation of the greenhouse effect?
+In the theory of Eschenbach they compensate the radiative effects of greenhouse gas concentration changes, and probably have done so for billions of years.

 Convection cells analysed